Tim Hart: Fragmentation

 Hart took this opportunity to release a solo album, Tim Hart, in 1979.
-Steeleye Span members Maddy Prior, Rick Kemp, and Nigel Pegrum contributed vocals, bass, drums, and percussion.
-Bob Johnson and Peter Knight recorded a narrative project in 1977, The King of Elfland's Daughter.
-Prior produced two solo albums in 1978, Woman in the Wings and Changing Winds, that included her own compositions.
+Steeleye Span members Maddy Prior, Rick Kemp, and Nigel Pegrum contributed vocals, bass, drums, and percussion..
 Hart appeared on one more Steeleye Span record, Sails of Silver, before resigning in 1982.
 His last gig was at the Theatre Royal, Norwich.

 In 1981, Hart released two albums of nursery rhymes originally written for his own children on the Music for Pleasure label.
 He used most of Steeleye Span, and other musicians who had small children and could take the project seriously.
 In a bold move, he became a record producer for a rock band, The Monochrome Set.
 Their album Eligible Bachelors was a whimsical cynical view of relations between the sexes.

 Hart's health seriously declined, and in 1988 he emigrated to La Gomera, a small island in the Canary Islands.
 Abandoning music altogether, he became a full-time writer and photographer, married again, built himself a house on the side of a mountain, and restored his health.
 As there was no guidebook to La Gomera available in English, Hart wrote, and took most of the photographs for, La Gomera: A Guide to the Unspoiled Canary Island (2004).